Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: The Rise of Machine-Generated Media

-As seen in Table~\ref{tab:arima-increase}, after the release of ChatGPT on November 30, 2022, while we do not see a noticeable increase above expectation in the amount of machine-generated articles among mainstream/reliable news websites, we \emph{do} see a noted jump (2.56\%) in the number of synthetic articles from misinformation websites.
-Every popularity ranking bracket of misinformation websites saw a statistically significant increase in the absolute percentage of their articles that were synthetic, with misinformation websites in the Rank $<10$K popularity bracket seeing the highest jump of 4.85\%.
+As seen in Table~\ref{tab:arima-increase}, after the release of ChatGPT on November 30, 2022, we observe a noted jump (0.50\%) above expectation in the number of synthetic articles from misinformation websites.
+Many of the popularity ranking brackets of misinformation websites saw a statistically significant increase in the absolute percentage of their articles that were synthetic, with misinformation websites in the Rank $>$10M+ popularity bracket seeing the highest jump of 1.68\%.
 This was visually seen in Figure~\ref{fig:gpt_over_time}.
-We further observe that each popularity stratum of websites saw the rate at which the percentage of synthetic articles increases, also increase (\textit{i.e.}, increase in the rate of increase).
+We similarly observe that websites in every popularity bracket except those with Rank $>$10M+ saw the rate at which the percentage of synthetic articles increases, also increase (\textit{i.e.}, increase in the rate of increase).

-The only group of mainstream websites that saw a marked increase in synthetic articles immediately following the release of ChatGPT on November 30, 2022, was mainstream/reliable news websites with a popularity ranking greater than 10 million.
-However, while there was not a jump in the number of synthetic articles from many popular reliable news websites directly following the release of ChatGPT in 2023, the number of synthetic articles among \emph{all} groups of websites has been increasing and was at its highest levels on April 1, 2023 (Figure~\ref{fig:gpt_over_time}).
+We further find that the groups of mainstream websites with popularity ranks $>$1M saw a marked increase in synthetic articles immediately following the release of ChatGPT on November 30, 2022.
+We further observe a trend increase for several mainstream website popularity brackets.
+Combined with our misinformation website results, this suggests that smaller, less popular, and otherwise less monitored websites were the ones that saw the biggest increase in synthetic articles following the release of ChatGPT.
+Indeed, the number of synthetic articles among \emph{all} groups of websites has been increasing and was at its highest levels on May 1, 2023 (Figure~\ref{fig:gpt_over_time}).
 We see this mirrored in the overall increase in the trend of mainstream websites' use of synthetic articles (increase in the rate of increase) in Table~\ref{tab:arima-increase}.
 We note that while this analysis is \emph{not} causal, it illustrates the noticeable increase in the percentage of synthetic articles among misinformation websites immediately following the release of ChatGPT.